Selsion/DSPMods/DSPOptimizations/README.md

 ﻿# DSPOptimizations Mod
-This mod adds optimizations to DSP.
-Few optimizations are available currently, but more will be added in the future.
+This mod adds various optimizations to DSP.
+This is an ongoing project with more optimizations occasionally being added.
+The mod does not alter gameplay, does not disable achievements, and can be enabled/disabled anytime.

 ## Important Notice for Old Saves
 The low resolution shells optimization is now obsolete with DSP v0.9.
 If you had lower resolution shells in your save made with this mod in an old version of the game, then the vanilla game will update them incorrectly.
 As of v1.0.6, this mod should update such modded shells correctly.